 Council encourages everyone who can vote to make their vote count by participating in the elections.

 - An electoral services provider

-Fairfield City Council determined on Tuesday 6 August 2019 that an electoral services provider will be conducting its elections in September 2020.
-The Council resolution is as follows:
+Fairfield City Council determined on Tuesday 28 February 2023 that an electoral services provider will be conducting its elections in September 2024.
+The Council resolution is as follows that:

 After each Local Government election, the Office of Local Government surveys all councils.
 A report provides information about the representation of the community on local councils.
 The report identifies: